alexfernandez/alexfernandez.github.io/permanent/cv.md

 I have participated in most stages of tech startups, including founding, hypergrowth, scale-up and acquisition.

-Currently living in Madrid, Spain.
+Location: currently residing in Madrid, Spain.

 ## Job History